 Principal and CEO

 Dr Julie Mills was appointed Principal & Chief Executive of Milton Keynes College in January 2011.
 Prior to her appointment, Julie was Deputy Principal for five years.
 Julie is an Open University graduate and was awarded a doctorate in 2005 for her academic research into the psychological contract of prison education staff.
 Julie is passionate about closing diversity gaps and challenging discrimination and is a mentor for the Black Leadership Initiative and the Women’s Leadership Network.
-Julie is a Board Member of MK Business Leaders, Vice-Chair of the Helena Kennedy Foundation and sits on the University of Bedfordshire’s University Campus Milton Keynes sub-committee.
-She represents the FE Colleges within the South East Midlands LEP region on the European Funding Committee and is a director of Border Engineering Limited, an engineering company based in Luton.
-Julie is a weekly blogger for the Huffington Post.
+Julie is a Board Member of MK Business Leaders, Vice-Chair of the Helena Kennedy Foundation and Director of MK Dons Sport and Education Trust and on the Board of CultureConnects.
+Julie also represents English Colleges on the FA’s Development Committee.
+Julie is a member of the Search & Governance Committee and Curriculum & Quality Group.

 Deputy Principal: Curriculum

 Chris McLean brings more than 30 years of further education experience to his role as Deputy Principal Curriculum and Quality.
 His background is in Computer Science, which he lectured in for five years before managing a Computing Curriculum area for four years.
 Following this he worked in a number of colleges, in both academic and business support leadership roles.
 His commitment to the sector comes from a strong belief that it has a critical role to play in supporting society, the economy and the future of our communities.
 In support of this he is working with colleagues to develop innovative curriculum delivery models that fundamentally improve the outcomes, employability and future life chances of our students.